Clarice Beckett: Legacy

-During her lifetime, Beckett was not represented in any public collection in Australia, though her sister donated one work and friend Maud Rowe bequeathed three to the Castlemaine Art Museum shortly after her death, with others going to the Art Gallery of Ballarat in 1937; now almost every major Australian gallery now holds examples of her work, including the National Gallery of Australia which purchased eight of her works on the recommendation to James Mollison by the artist Fred Williams in 1971.
-Williams wrote; We called in at the Humphries Gal & a real surprise, an exhibition by 'Clarice Beckett' 1887-35.
-She really was ahead of her time.
-I found it very interesting to compare her early best work with Blackman's early paintings, that same lyrical feeling ...By 2001, her paintings had achieved six figure sums at auction.
+During her lifetime, Beckett was not represented in any public collection in Australia, though her sister donated one work and friend Maud Rowe bequeathed three to the Castlemaine Art Museum shortly after her death, with others going to the Art Gallery of Ballarat in 1937; now almost every major Australian gallery holds examples of her work, including the National Gallery of Australia, which purchased eight of her works on the recommendation of artist Fred Williams in 1971.
+Williams wrote on Beckett:She really was ahead of her time.
+I found it very interesting to compare her early best work with Blackman's early paintings, that same lyrical feeling ...
+By 2001, her paintings had achieved six figure sums at auction.

-In 1936, a major memorial exhibition was organised at the Melbourne Athenaeum by Beckett's sister and father.
-In 1971, Beckett's sister alerted Hollinrake to a tragedy; more than 2,000 of her works had been left abandoned to the elements and vermin in an open-sided hay shed near Benalla.
+In 1936, a major memorial exhibition of 79 works was presented over 4–16 May at the Melbourne Athenaeum by Beckett's sister and father, with prices ranging from 75 guineas (a value of A$7,228.00 in 2022) for Along the Coast, with most at 10–40, to 3 guineas each for 'ten sketches.'
+An unnamed reviewer for The Age reviewed the show reverently, quoted Meldrum's comment that she "had done work of which any nation should be proud," and concluded that;No European critic would say that Miss Beckett belonged to any particular school, and that would be the highest compliment one could bestow.
+She ranked as a great artist.In 1971, Beckett's sister alerted Hollinrake to a tragedy; more than 2,000 of her works had been left abandoned to the elements and vermin in an open-sided hay shed near Benalla.
 Most were unsalvageable, but thirty well-preserved but neglected works were discovered at the Montsalvat artist colony, sent there when the Beaumaris home was cleared.
 An image of at least one of the lost works survives (see external links below).